vrisdng/tp/docs/DeveloperGuide.md

 **Extensions**:
 * 1a.
 Invalid filename.
-    * 1a1. conTAct alerts the user.
+    * 1a1. conTAct does not run the command.
     * 1a2.
 User retypes the command.
     * Use case resumes from step 2.